 Why did my doctor refer me to the Familial Cancer Program?

-Your doctor recognized some features about your personal or family history which raised concern about inherited risk factors for cancer.
+Your provider recognized some features about your personal and/or family history which raised concern about inherited risk factors for cancer.
 It is important to determine if you or your family members have genetic risk factors in order to help determine the best way to manage your health care.

 What I can expect at the appointment?

-During your visit, the genetic counselor or medical oncologist will review your family medical history, and help you understand the role of genes in causing cancer.
+During your visit, the genetic counselor will review your family medical history, and help you understand the role of genes in causing cancer.
 We will perform a cancer risk assessment and discuss what, if any, genetic testing may be appropriate.
-We will also give you a general estimate of your personal cancer risks and discuss appropriate screening and prevention for you and your family.
-Please allow 1-1.5 hours for this visit.

 Is my appointment covered by insurance?